microsoft/clrmd/doc/GettingStarted.md

 ClrRuntime runtime = runtimeInfo.CreateRuntime();
 ```

-Note that we did not specific the location of the dac library when calling here.
+Note that we did not specify the location of the dac library when calling here.
 ClrMD will default to looking at the `LocalDacPath` and use it if it is non-null.
 If the `_NT_SYMBOL_PATH` environment variable is set we will also check the symbol servers listed for a matching dac.
 To use the Microsoft symbol server you can set `_NT_SYMBOL_PATH=https://msdl.microsoft.com/download/symbols`.

 You can also create a runtime from a dac location on disk if you know exactly where it is: